andwn/cave-story-md/README.md

 For 3 button, `A` cycles through weapons.
 The rest is the same.

+### Cheats
-To activate Stage Select: 🡩 🡫🡨 🡪  A + Start.
+- Stage Select: up, down, left, right, A + Start.
 Like Sonic.
+- Infinite health/ammo: up, up, down, down, left, right, left, right, A + Start.

+You can still get crushed and fall out of bounds.

+Note that you can't load or save the game while cheating (including the counter).

 ## Compilation
 1. Setup [marsdev](https://github.com/andwn/marsdev) and `python`